salesforce/tough-cookie/CONTRIBUTING.md

 - [x] Tests
   - The test suite, if provided, must be complete and pass
   - Increase code coverage, not versa.
-  - Use any of our testkits that contains a bunch of testing facilities you would need.
-For example: `import com.salesforce.op.test._` and borrow inspiration from existing tests.
 - [x] Dependencies
   - Minimize number of dependencies.
   - Prefer Apache 2.0, BSD3, MIT, ISC and MPL licenses.